Opioid-Free Treatment for Chronic Pain

 Bill is truly excited for his new Intellis Spinal Cord Stimulator and the life it will allow him to start living again.
 When asked if he would recommend spinal cord stimulation to others, he responded with, “All I can say is, WOW!”
 In other words, a resounding YES!

 Chronic pain has a significant personal impact on all those who suffer from it.
 Whether it be physically, emotionally, socially, or financially, it hits hard and cuts deep.
 The fact that spinal cord stimulation can provide fast-acting, long-lasting pain relief is a refreshing step forward.
-Therapies like SCS will also grow in importance as Minnesota and the nation continue to combat the opioid crisis.
+Therapies like SCS will also grow in importance as Minnesota and the nation as we continue to combat the opioid crisis.

 Dr. Will and the Twin Cities Pain Clinic team welcome the opportunity to discuss chronic pain and our range of highly effective treatment options.
-If you have a question regarding Spinal Cord Stimulation or pain management care in general, do not hesitate to get in touch with us.
+If you have a question regarding spinal cord stimulation or pain management care in general, do not hesitate to get in touch with us.

 Call us at: 952-841-2345